Statistical Analysis of Phoneme Confusion Matrices

 Phoneme Identification Experiments

 Phoneme identification data may be collected in one or more Test Conditions.
-Each test condition may be a combination of categories from one or more Test Factors.
+Each test condition may be a combination of categories from several Test Factors.
 For example, the main test factor may be Hearing Aid, with categories A, B, or Unaided.
 Another test factor may be, e.g., Background, with categories Quiet, or Noisy.
 A third factor may be Position, with categories C1 or C2, indicating the consonant position in CVC nonsense words.
 The analysis shows credible differences between categories within the first (main) test factor, for each combination of categories in other (secondary) test factors.

 The analysis model does not require anything about the number of test presentations for each phoneme category.
 The validation (Leijon et al., 2016) showed that reliable results could be derived with as few as five presentations per phoneme.
-The analysis estimates the statistical credibility of all observed results, given the amount of collected data.
+The analysis estimates the statistical credibility of all results, given the limited amount of collected data.

 General information is given in the package doc-string that may be accessed by command